 2015 proved to be a dry year in Oregon.
 I hiked the Timberline Trail to Paradise Park in mid-May with some spotty snow and by the beginning of June, the trail was completely dry.
 I would have hiked the entire trail around Mt.
-Hood earlier, except I needed to plan for a day where I wasn’t in class, and I wanted to make sure I could properly build up my mileage safely and progressively.
+Hood earlier, except I needed to plan for a day where I wasn’t in school, and I wanted to make sure I could properly build up my mileage safely and progressively.
 My goal was to hike around the 40-mile Timberline Trail in 2 days, with a lightweight pack and completely solo.
 I love hiking with people, but being alone in nature in the high alpine is my all-time favorite.
 It’s my time to really open my stride, to reflect on life, to think, and not think, to observe my surroundings, and to be adventurous in the moment with absolutely no distractions.

 I really enjoyed the Northeastern side of the mountain.
-The trail was soft dirt again, there were numerous creek crossings with gorgeous waterfalls, with view of Mt.
+The trail was soft dirt again, there were numerous creek crossings with gorgeous waterfalls, with views of Mt.
 St. Helens, Mt.
 Adams, and Mt.
 Rainier due North in Washington.
 The terrain was new for me until Elk Cove, where I contemplated camping overnight.
 There was a perfect view of the mountain, a creek close by in the meadow, and deer already grazing before sundown.
 I decided to press on since I was in my stride and had about 30 minutes of sunlight left.
 At this point on the trail, I had hiked about 19 miles and felt like I could just keep on walking through the night.
 Cairn Basin was my goal and I arrived at 6:45 pm as the sun set and a red/orange moon rose next to Mt.
-Hood’s Northwest slope.
+Hood’s Northwester slope.
 I new that the hardest portion of the trail was done: the larger river crossings, the ascent to Barrett Spur, Elliot crossing, and the slightly longer miles (day 1 was 21 miles).

-I picked a new spot to spend the night, laid out my tent, started my boiling water for dinner, filtered some drinking water so I wouldn’t need to in the morning, and stretched out under the light of the moon.
+I picked a new spot to spend the night, laid out my tent, started boiling water for dinner, filtered some drinking water so I wouldn’t need to in the morning, and stretched out under the light of the moon.
 There was a strong, warm mountain breeze from the East and dinner would be ready in 20 minutes.
 Plenty of time and moonlight to stretch out, set up the tent, and take in the scenery.
 After a delicious MRE of spicy Thai Curry, I crawled into my single-man 2 lb tent and spent at least 20 minutes massaging my feet, legs, and hips, since there was another 19 miles to go the next day.
 Check out my book on Self-Massage for the Outdoors to receive the full benefits of recovery while out on the trail.

 5:00 am wake-up time!
 Breakfast, warm-up, stretch, pack, and hiking by 6:45 am Friday the 25th.
 It was still clear outside, with dark clouds in the distant West.
 The forecast said a chance of showers in the afternoon, so I wanted to keep up a good pace and make it back to the lodge before the heavy rain came.
-The trail was very familiar from Cairn Basin to Bald Mountain, showing new territory from Bald down to Ramona Falls.
-This was amazing scenery with long downhill slopes, views of the steep ridges and glacier waterfalls, green forest down-below, and the long climb up to Paradise Park to come.
+The trail was very familiar to me from Cairn Basin to Bald Mountain, showing new territory from Bald down to Ramona Falls.
+There was amazing scenery with long downhill slopes, views of the steep ridges and glacier waterfalls, green forest down-below, and the long climb up to Paradise Park to come.